Relieve Your Anxiety or Fear

 Neglecting the dentist can be extremely harmful to your oral health and overall well-being.
 At Elevate Dental Wellness, we offer sedation dentistry to help calm your worries so you can receive your necessary dental care.

-Sedation dentistry uses medication to relax patients so they’re still in a conscious state, yet they’re extremely tranquil.
-Additionally, there are various levels of sedation, ranging from minimal to deep.
+Sedation dentistry uses different types of medication to relax patients to a certain extent, depending on the procedure they receive.
 We want to ensure that you feel comfortable and don’t experience any pain or stress throughout your visit.
-Explore the different types and levels of sedatives used by Drs.
-Van Gorden and Steinbach.

 People Who Often Seek Sedatives